Live Exploration of Dynamic Rings: Ring Exploration in

 \section{Ring Exploration in ${\cal FSYNC}$}

-We consider exploration when the system is fully synchronous, presenting and analyzing protocols that solve the problem under different assumptions on knowledge of the ring size, anonimity of the nodes, and presence of chirality.
+In this section, we consider exploration when the system is fully synchronous, presenting and analyzing protocols that solve the problem under different assumptions on knowledge of the ring size, anonymity of the nodes, and presence of chirality.
 All these solutions do not require the agents to be able to communicate explicitly.

 Our algorithms use as a building block procedure \Explore($dir$ $|$ $p_1:s_1$; $p_2:s_2$; \dots; $p_k:s_k$), where $dir$ is either \dLeft~or \dRight, $p_i$ is a predicate, and $s_i$ is a state.
-In Procedure \Explore, the agent performs \aLook, then evaluates the predicates $p_1, \ldots, p_k$ in order; As soon as a predicate is satisfied, say $p_i$, the procedure exits and the agent does a transition to the specified state, say $s_i$.
+In Procedure \Explore, the agent performs \aLook, then evaluates the predicates $p_1, \ldots, p_k$ in order; as soon as a predicate is satisfied, say $p_i$, the procedure exits and the agent does a transition to the specified state, say $s_i$.
 If no predicate is satisfied, the agent tries to \aMove in the specified direction $dir$ and the procedure is executed again in the next round.